-- electronic exam materials are stored securely at all times including before, during and after the exam.
+- electronic exam materials are stored securely at all times, including before, during and after the exam.
 All wireless capabilities must be disabled or otherwise made secure, for example, by encryption - candidate exam password information is stored securely and given to candidates only at the start of the session for the exam.
 Only exam administrators and the candidate can have access to a candidate's password which gives the candidate access to the on-screen exam - expertise to access, administer and support the exam is available.

-3 Materials a centre can expect to receive via e-AQA
+3 Materials a centre can expect to receive via e-AQA/Centre Services

-With the exception of the question paper, all materials for the exam will be issued electronically on 1 September 2019 only in the Secure Key Materials (SKM) area of e-AQA.
+With the exception of the question paper, all materials for the exam will be issued electronically on 1 September 2021 only via Centre Services.
 The A-level Paper 1 Question Paper (7517/1), generic for all programming languages, will be sent in hard copy to your Examinations Officer.
 It must be opened only on the day of the exam in front of candidates.

-On 1 September:

-The following material will be accessible on the AQA website.
-You will need to log in to e-AQA, https://www.aqa.org.uk/log-in and select Secure Key Materials (SKM).
+On 1 September: The following material will be accessible on the AQA website.
+You will need to log in to Centre Services, www.aqa.org.uk/log-in and select e-AQA/Centre Services.
 Then follow the path below: